x011/PGP-FileLock/README.md

 - Command Line Interface (CLI) for automation and scripting.
 - Cross-platform support for Windows, macOS, and Linux.

+## Download Precompiled Binaries

+For added convenience, precompiled binaries for Windows and Linux are available for download.

 ## Installation

 Clone the repository or download the source code: